ChrisRoyse/Amazon-Customer-Synthetic-Data-Generator/README.md

 ## ⚙️ Configuration

-The `config.py` file contains all configurable parameters for the simulation:
+The `config.py` file contains all configurable parameters for the simulation, including core settings, behavioral parameter distributions, and life stage definitions.

 ### Core Settings
 ```python